 The easiest way to search for books held in the library is to use the library catalogue.
 You can search by author, title or keyword.
 You can also use the library catalogue to place reservations on books.
-Most of the counselling books are located on Level 3 (top floor) at Falmer Library.
+Most of the counselling books are located on Level 2 (second floor) at Aldrich Library.

 The library also has a large collection of counselling ebooks which are available on and off campus.
 Most of these are included in the library catalogue and can also be found in OneSearch.
 For more information about finding and using ebooks please see our Help with using ebooks page.